charlesrichley/CHIP-8/tests/TESTS.md

 ### Screenshots

-Screenshots showing passing of tests are available in the screenshots folder (inside this tests folder).
+Screenshots (and a video) showing passing of tests are available in the screenshots folder (inside this tests folder).